Gabi Simpson

 Gabrielle Simpson (born 17 October 1992), also known as Gabi Simpson, is an Australia former netball international player.
 Simpson was vice-captain of the Australia team that won the silver medal at the 2018 Commonwealth Games.
 Simpson was also a member of the Queensland Firebirds teams that won the 2015 and 2016 ANZ Championships.
 Since 2017, Simpson has captained Firebirds in Suncorp Super Netball.
-In 2017, she received the Liz Ellis Diamond award.
-She also sits on the board of the Australian Netball Players’ Association.
+In 2017, she received the Liz Ellis Diamond award and is regarded as one of the best wing defence's of all time.
+She also previously sat on the board of the Australian Netball Players’ Association.

 Early life and education

 Born 17 October 1992, Simpson is originally from Sydney's Eastern Suburbs, growing up in Randwick and, in 2010, graduating from St Catherine's School, Waverley.
-Between 2010 and 2016 she completed a Bachelor of Physiotherapy.
+Between 2010 and 2022 she completed a Bachelor of Physiotherapy.
 She started her degree at the University of Sydney but switched to the University of Queensland after joining Queensland Firebirds.

 Playing career

 New South Wales

 Simpson played for teams representing Randwick, Baulkham Hills and Parramatta Auburn.
 Between 2009 and 2012, she represented New South Wales at under-17, under-19 and under-21 levels in the Australian National Netball Championships.
 In 2010, she was a member of the under-19 team that were runners up.
 In 2011, she was a member of both the under-19 and under-21 tournament winning teams.
 She was also named the under-19 tournament Most Valuable Player.
 In 2012, she won a third tournament with the under-21 team.